Defiant (DEFIANT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Defiant Historical Price

-According to the latest data gathered on Defiant live price page, the current price of Defiant is 0.00005251USD.
-The circulating supply of Defiant(DEFIANT) is 999.93M DEFIANT , giving it a market capitalization of $52.26K.
+According to the latest data gathered on Defiant live price page, the current price of Defiant is 0.00005212USD.
+The circulating supply of Defiant(DEFIANT) is 999.93M DEFIANT , giving it a market capitalization of $52.12K.

 The Defiant Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEFIANT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.